Turks and Caicos Islands: 20th and 21st centuries

 On 4 July 1959 the islands were again designated as a separate colony, the last commissioner being restyled administrator.
 The governor of Jamaica also continued as the governor of the islands.
 When Jamaica was granted independence from Britain in August 1962, the Turks and Caicos Islands became a Crown colony.
 Beginning in 1965, the governor of the Bahamas was also governor of the Turks and Caicos Islands and oversaw affairs for the islands.

 When the Bahamas gained independence in 1973, the Turks and Caicos received their own governor (the last administrator was restyled).
-In 1974, Canadian New Democratic Party MP Max Saltsman tried to use his private member's bill C-249, "An Act Respecting a Proposed Association Between Canada and the Caribbean Turks and Caicos Islands" that proposed that Canada form an association with the Turks and Caicos Islands; however, it was never submitted to a vote.
+In 1974, Canadian New Democratic Party MP Max Saltsman proposed in his private member's bill C-249, "An Act Respecting a Proposed Association Between Canada and the Caribbean Turks and Caicos Islands" that Canada form an association with the Turks and Caicos Islands; however, it was never submitted to a vote.
 Since August 1976, the islands have had their own government headed by a chief minister (now premier), the first of whom was J. A. G. S. McCartney.
 Moves towards independence in the early 1980s were stalled by the election of an anti-independence party in 1980 and since then the islands have remained British territory.
 Local government was suspended from 1986 to 1988, following allegation of government involvement with drug trafficking which resulted in the arrest of Chief Minister Norman Saunders.

 In 2002 the islands were re-designated a British Overseas Territory, with islanders gaining full British citizenship.
-A new constitution was promulgated in 2006; however in 2009 Premier Michael Misick resigned in the face of corruption charges, and the United Kingdom took over direct control of the government.
+A new constitution was promulgated in 2006; however in 2009 Premier Michael Misick of the Progressive National Party (PNP) resigned in the face of corruption charges, and the United Kingdom took over direct control of the government.

+During this period of direct British rule, in 2010 the leaders of The Bahamas and the Turks and Caicos Islands discussed the possibility of forming a federation.

 A new constitution was promulgated in October 2012 and the government was returned to full local administration after the November 2012 elections.

-In 2010 the leaders of The Bahamas and the Turks and Caicos Islands discussed the possibility of forming a federation.
+Rufus Ewing of the PNP was elected as the new, restored, premier.

-In the 2016 elections, Rufus Ewing's Progressive National Party (PNP) lost for the first time since they replaced Derek Hugh Taylor's government in 2003.
+In the 2016 elections, the PNP lost for the first time since they replaced Derek Hugh Taylor's government in 2003.
 The People's Democratic Movement (PDM) came to power with Sharlene Cartwright-Robinson as Premier.
-She was replaced by Washington Misick after the Progressive National Party won the 2021 general elections.
+She was replaced by Washington Misick after the PNP returned to power after winning the 2021 general elections.